Can Bearded Dragons Eat Rose Petals? Vet-Approved Facts & FAQ

 Bearded Dragons are popular reptile pets because they are relatively low maintenance, and are more tolerant of handling than a lot of other reptile species.
 One of the more important aspects of owning a Bearded Dragon is ensuring that you meet their dietary and nutritional requirements, paying particular attention to the amounts of calcium and phosphorus they consume, and ensuring that they get their protein and fiber.

 While rose petals are not toxic to Bearded Dragons, they do not offer much benefit, either, which means there is no real benefit to offering them as a food choice.
-But if you were to offer a small amount as an occasional treat, they will do no harm.
+But if you were to offer a small amount as an occasional treat, they would do no harm.

-For some more vet approved information on what to feed your bearded dragon, check out What Do Bearded Dragons Eat As Pets?
+For some more vet-approved information on what to feed your bearded dragon, check out What Do Bearded Dragons Eat As Pets?

 See Also: